facebookarchive/wordpress/readme.txt

 5. The Post is published to the author's (Andy Scott) Timeline.
 6. The Post is published on Duets Facebook Timeline, since it was mentioned in the Post.
 7. The Post is published to the Celebuzz Facebook Page.
-8. Widgets that are available.
+8. Widgets are also available.

 == Changelog ==